8. Kemsing Down

 Kemsing Down Nature Reserve lies right on the top of the North Downs, above the village of Kemsing.
-It is quite a steep climb up the Downs but if you can reach the top you will be rewarded with a spectacular panoramic view across Kent – on a clear day you will be able to see as far as Detling in the East and Leith Hill in Surrey in the West, a distance of over 40 miles.
-A wonderful place for children to play and for having a picnic.
+It is quite a steep climb up the Downs but when you reach the top you will be rewarded with a spectacular panoramic view across Kent – on a clear day you will be able to see as far as Detling in the East and Leith Hill in Surrey in the West.

 The reserve is owned by Kemsing Parish Council and managed by Kent Wildlife Trust and Sevenoaks District Council.